From beads to an immersive eCommerce experience

 The challenge

 A good e-commerce user experience is crucial to all shopper types, but different elements take on significance based on the shopper's goal.
-The challenge is to design with the various user types in mind in order to optimise the end-to-end shopping experience.
+Each shopper type requires a tailored approach to meet their specific goals—whether product-focused, browsing, or researching—while ensuring a smooth and enjoyable overall experience.

 Key takeaways